greggelong/venn-random-walk/README.md

 a place to hold some code and notes about Venn's graph of randomness using pi

-Alex bellos book introduced me to the problem.
+Alex Bellos book introduced me to the problem.

 I thought it would be a simple distraction.
 Making a random walk